 In 2015, all Australian education ministers agreed to the National STEM School Education Strategy 2016–2026, which focuses on foundation skills, developing mathematical, scientific and digital literacy, and promoting problem solving, critical analysis and creative thinking skills.
 The strategy aims to coordinate current activities, and improve STEM education.

-The final report will be delivered to Education Council in mid-2018.
+A final report containing recommendations for industry, education and government will be delivered to COAG Education Council in April 2018.